yujuc/blog/_posts/2020-12-05-hello-world.md

 categories: random en
 ---

-# What is this blog for?
+## What is this blog for?

 Just for recording my life, my thought, my notes (language, programming, travelling... etc).

+## Why I built this blog?

+Actually I tried different blog platform before, like Blogger, Logdown, Medium, WordPress, even PTT2 (only Taiwanese know 😏).
+But I'm not really very active because the "writing cost" is too high, like logging into the platform, formatting the style, finding some nice photos etc. Then I realized, maybe using Github Pages can reduce the cost of "start writing".
+Let's see if I can keep working on this 😉.

-# How I made this blog
+## How I built this blog
+Briefly record how I built this site.
+Actually it takes me more time than I expected...

 ### STEP1: Make a simple blog with Jekyllrb
 Follow the [Quickstart](https://jekyllrb.com/docs/).
 And it already looks nice (without knowing anything about Ruby 😁 ).